-ARCH 322 | BASIC ELEMENTS OF LANDSCAPE ARCHITECTURAL DESIGN (3-0-3) Prerequisite: ARCH 202 | S, and upon demand
+ARCH 322 | BASIC ELEMENTS OF LANDSCAPE ARCHITECTURAL DESIGN (3-0-3)

 This course presents the thoughts and key design theories fundamental to landscape architecture in simple words and illustrations, it also offers the vocabulary, significance, characteristics, potential uses, and design guidelines for landform, plant materials, buildings, pavement, site structures, and water in landscape architectural design.
 It will help students overcome common mistakes and misconceptions typical in the early phases of their design career and will heighten their understanding and awareness of the major physical components of the outdoor environment.